MSc Organisational Change and Development / Overview

-UK students (per annum): £10,000
+UK students (per annum): £13,000

-International students (per annum): £17,000
+International, including EU, students (per annum): £26,000

-UK students (per annum): £5,000
+UK students (per annum): £6,500

-International students (per annum): £8,500
+International, including EU, students (per annum): £13,000

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

-All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
-For general fees information please visit: postgraduate fees .
-Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.
+All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for international students, for the course duration at the year of entry).
+For general fees information please visit postgraduate fees

-Self-funded international applicants for this course will be required to pay a deposit of £1000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
+Self-funded international applicants for this course will be required to pay a deposit of £1,000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.